2. SpaceStudio User Guide#

 2.5.
 Architectures#

 An architecture represents a design scenario for a solution.
-These scenario are composed of application component instances (modules and devices) mapped onto a system architecture.
+These scenarios are composed of application component instances (modules and devices) mapped onto a system architecture.
 Thus, an architecture contains the architectural details regarding a specific design (component instances, their connections and properties).

-For example, a user may decide to implement two variations on the same application : one with a single processor and another one with two.
+For example, a user may decide to implement two variations on the same application: one with a single processor and another one with two.
 A solution contains as many architectures as the user wants to create to explore different design scenarios.

 2.5.1.
 Creating an architecture#